Theomat/theomat.github.io/README.md

-# Théo Matricon

 ## About me

 Since October 2021, I am a PhD student at [LaBRI][LABRI], Université de Bordeaux, under the supervision of Laurent Simon and Nathanaël Fijalkow.
-I graduated from ENSEIRB-MATMECA in September 2021 majorining in IA.
+I graduated from [ENSEIRB-MATMECA][ENSEIRB] in September 2021 majoring in AI.

 You can send me an email at `x@gmail.com` where `x = theomatricon`.
 You can also visit me in my office (number 325) in [LaBRI][LABRI].

----

 ## News

 - October 28, 29: Presentation at [CP 2021][CP21] of our paper: [Statistical Comparison of Algorithm Performance Through Instance Selection][PSEAS]
 - October 2021: Now a PhD student at [LaBRI][LABRI].

----

 ## Research

 I am interested in reinforcement learning, deep learning, program synthesis or any other cool subject.

 ## Papers

 ### Conference